You may wish to see an introduction to this section first.

 In 1085, when the town was occupied by the Seljuks, the church was turned into a mosque.
 The building returned to be a church when Antalya became an important Christian base supporting the Crusaders en route to the Levant.
 The Seljuks reconquered it in the early XIIIth century, but in 1361 Peter I, King of Cyprus seized the town and the building was again turned into a church for a short period.
 The mosque was damaged by fire in the XIXth century and it was not rebuilt.

 Yivli Minaret stands on the highest point of the land walls and it was built by Sultan Kaykhusraw I soon after conquering the town.
-It was at the same time a symbol that Antalya had become a Muslim possession and an excellent observation point to detect early any enemies arriving by land or by sea.
+It was at the same time a symbol that Antalya had become a Muslim possession and an excellent observation point to detect enemies arriving by land or by sea.
 Fluted minarets can be seen in many towns which were part of the Seljuk Sultanate of Rum (e.g. Sivas).

 (left) Seljuk mausoleum of the kumbet type; (centre/right) Karatay Medrese (1251) and details of its portal